Amanda Knox murder retrial set to open in Italy

 Sollecito, 29, who has also always professed his innocence, is planning to attend the retrial which opens in Florence on Monday, his father told Italian media this week.

-Lawyers for the Kercher family have welcomed the retrial, criticizing the earlier ruling as "superficial".
+Lawyers for the Kercher family have welcomed the retrial, criticising the earlier ruling as "superficial".

 Law professor Maria Lucia Di Bitonto said the supreme court had found that the appeal hearing that freed Knox and Sollecito failed to take all the evidence into consideration.